H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/User Interface.md

 ### Click a Beacon to select it.
 You may select multiple Beacons by clicking and dragging a box over the desired hosts.
 Press Ctrl and Shift and click to select or unselect an individual Beacon.

 ### Right-click a Beacon to bring up a menu with available post-exploitation options.

+### Right-click the Pivot Graph with no selected Beacons to configure the layout of this graph.
+This menu also has an Unlinked menu.
+Select Hide to hide unlinked sessions in the pivot graph.
+Select Show to show unlinked sessions again.

+## Sessions Table

+### The sessions table shows which Beacons are calling home to this Cobalt Strike instance.
+Beacon is Cobalt Strike’s payload to emulate advanced threat actors.

+### If you use a DNS Beacon listener, be aware that Cobalt Strike will not know anything about a host until it checks in for the first time.
+If you see an entry with a last call time and that’s it, you will need to give that Beacon its first task to see more information.

+### Right-click one or more Beacon’s to see your post-exploitation options.

+## Targets Table

+### The Targets Table shows the targets in Cobalt Strike’s data model.
+The targets table displays the IP address of each target, its NetBIOS name, and a note that you or one of your team members assigned to the target.
+The icon to the left of a target indicates its operating system.
+A red icon with lightning bolts indicates that the target has a Cobalt Strike Beacon session associated with it.

+### Click any of the table headers to sort the hosts.
+Highlight a row and right-click it to bring up a menu with options for that host.
+Press Ctrl and Alt and click to select and deselect individual hosts.

+### The target’s table is a useful for lateral movement and to understand your target’s network.

+## Tabs

+### Cobalt Strike opens each dialog, console, and table in a tab.
+Click the X button to close a tab.
+Use Ctrl+D to close the active tab.
+Ctrl+Shift+D will close all tabs except the active on.

+### You may right-click the X button to open a tab in a window, take a screenshot of a tab, or close all tabs with the same name.

+### Keyboard shortcuts exist for these functions too.
+Use Ctrl+W to open the active tab in its own window.
+Use Ctrl+T to quickly save a screenshot of the active tab.

+### Ctrl+B will send the current tab to the bottom of the Cobalt Strike window.
+This is useful for tabs that you need to constantly watch.
+Ctrl+E will undo this action and remove the tab at the bottom of the Cobalt Strike window.

+### Hold shift and click X to close all tabs with the same name.
+Hold shift + control and click X to open the tab in its own window

+### Use Ctrl+Left and Ctrl+Right to quickly switch tabs.
+You may drag and drop tabs to change their order.

+## TIP: The full list of Default Keyboard Shortcuts are available from the menu (Help -> Default Keyboard Shortcuts).

+## Consoles

+### Cobalt Strike provides a console to interact with Beacon sessions, scripts, and chat with your teammates.